UoW-CPC/rabbda-earthquakes-realtime/README.md

  eq.sources.r1.command = tail -F /home/user/rabbda-earthquakes-realtime/data/earthquakes.csv
  eq.sinks.k1.hdfs.path = hdfs://NameNode.Domain.com:8020/user/UserName/flume/realtime
  ```
  Now is time to __start the Flume agent__ and upload the data to HDFS.
+Execute the command:
  ```
  flume-ng agent --name eq --conf-file flume-earthquakes-realtime.conf
  ```
- Having done this, Flume agent starts monitor the _earthquakes.csv_ file for changes and uploads the data to HDFS.
+ Having done this, Flume agent starts monitoring the _earthquakes.csv_ file for changes and uploads the data to HDFS.

  #### Verify the data in HDFS
  Finally, __go to Ambari Files View__ in the path specified previously and see the data sinking to HDFS in real-time.